Hackagroup/Gasper/README.md

 Website where you could post info about a protest (what time, date, etc...) so others can join, as well as rallies and other forms of protest.

-This app was built using React, Node, and MongoDB.
+This app was built using React, Node, and Firebase.

 Microsoft Azure was used for deploying this website!